-Medium format mirrorless systems are a great way to get into photography with a sensor that’s larger than a full frame 35mm sensor, so long as you can afford the higher price point.
-Whilst cameras like those of the Hasselblad X System, and the Fujifilm GFX Format are pricey, they are still less expensive than traditional “full frame medium format” cameras which use even larger sensors.
+Medium-format mirrorless systems are a great way to get into photography with a larger sensor than a full-frame 35mm sensor, so long as you can afford the higher price point.
+Whilst cameras like those of the Hasselblad X System and the Fujifilm GFX Format are pricey; they are still less expensive than traditional “full-frame medium format” cameras which use even larger sensors.

-When moving from a full frame (or perhaps APS-C) DSLR, one of the confusing things to understand can be the focal lengths of lenses for a medium format system.
-We are so used to seeing focal lengths in terms of 35mm cameras, that it’s hard to picture the kind of field of view that a medium format focal length will give.
-For example, 45mm on a medium format camera will give nothing like the same view as a 45mm lens on a full frame 35mm camera.
+When moving from a full-frame (or perhaps APS-C) DSLR, one of the confusing things to understand can be the focal lengths of lenses for a medium format system.
+We are so used to seeing focal lengths in terms of 35mm cameras that it’s hard to picture the kind of field of view that a medium format focal length will give.
+For example, 45mm on a medium format camera will provide nothing like the same view as a 45mm lens on a full-frame 35mm camera.

-To compare one with the other, we need to know the crop factor of the sensor in the Hasselblad X System.
-Crop factor is simply the ratio of the diagonal sensor dimensions, and knowing the vertical and horizontal dimensions we can easily figure this out.
+To compare full-frame 35mm lenses with Hasselblad XCD lenses, we need to know the sensor’s crop factor in the Hasselblad X System.
+The crop factor is simply the ratio of the diagonal sensor dimensions, and knowing the vertical and horizontal dimensions, we can quickly figure this out.

 THE MATH WORKS OUT AS FOLLOWS:

 Full frame sensor dimensions: 36mm x 24mm therefore diagonal dimension is √(362 + 242) = 43.27mm